sequentech/misc-tools/README.md

 For any of the actions, you need to provide the --config file (see config/config_example.json for an example):

-    ./agora-admin --config config/config_example.json
+    ./sequent-admin --config config/config_example.json

-This configuration file format is shared/global with other agora-tools commands like import_election_csv.py or config_updates.py
+This configuration file format is shared/global with other misc-tools commands like import_election_csv.py or config_updates.py

 Then you execute any of the actions:

 ### Create elections

-To create an election with a census both in agora-elections and authapi, you need to provide a directory with numbered files so that for each election you have 3 files: **id**.json, **id**.census.json and **id**.config.json.
+To create an election with a census both in ballot-box and iam, you need to provide a directory with numbered files so that for each election you have 3 files: **id**.json, **id**.census.json and **id**.config.json.
 These files can be generated with the  import_election_csv.py script or by other